e-gov/GOVSSO/TechnicalSpecification.md

 3. Since the user is not authenticated in the client application, the client application will construct a GOVSSO authentication request URL and redirects user agent to it.
 This is specified in [6.1 Authentication request](#61-authentication-request).
 4. GOVSSO checks whether there is a valid SSO session for given user agent.
     1. If SSO session exists and its level of assurance is equal or higher than requested the process will continue from step 8.
-    2. Otherwise GOVSSO will automatically terminate the existing session and the process continues from step 5.
+    2. Otherwise, GOVSSO will automatically terminate the existing session and the process continues from step 5.
 5. SSO session does not exist, therefore, GOVSSO needs the user to be authenticated with TARA service.
 GOVSSO constructs TARA authentication request and redirects user agent to it.
 6. User is securely authenticated in TARA service.
 The detailed authentication process is described in TARA technical specification [[TARA](https://e-gov.github.io/TARA-Doku/TechnicalSpecification)].
 Once the user has been authenticated TARA will redirect the user agent back to GOVSSO with the TARA authorization code.
 7. GOVSSO uses the authorization code to acquire ID Token from TARA service (this request happens in GOVSSO backend system).
 GOVSSO will store the user identification information in its session storage.